Skip to content

 Terrateam Server

-The server listens for GitHub events and determines the appropriate Terraform operation based on the event payload.
+The server listens for GitHub and GitLab events and determines the appropriate Terraform operation based on the event payload.
 It manages Terraform execution and state updates.

 Terrateam Runner

 The runner executes Terraform commands in response to instructions from the server.
-It interacts with your repository and reports the results back to GitHub.
+It interacts with your repository and reports the results back to GitHub or GitLab.

 Repositories Hierarchy